-Under the first exception, you do not have to meet the 10-employee rule if all of the following conditions are met.
+Under the first exception, you do not have to meet the 10-employee rule if all the following conditions are met.

-- If evidence that the employee is insurable is required, it is limited to a medical questionnaire (completed by the employee) that does not require a physical. - You provide the insurance to all of your full-time employees or, if the insurer requires the evidence mentioned in (1), to all full-time employees who provide evidence the insurer accepts. - You figure the coverage based on either a uniform percentage of pay or the insurer's coverage brackets.
+If evidence that the employee is insurable is required, it is limited to a medical questionnaire (completed by the employee) that does not require a physical.

-Under the second exception, you do not have to meet the 10-employee rule if all of the following conditions are met
+- You provide the insurance to all your full-time employees or, if the insurer requires the evidence mentioned in (1), to all full-time employees who provide evidence the insurer accepts. - 3.
+You figure the coverage based on either a uniform percentage of pay or the insurer's coverage brackets that meet certain requirements.
+See Regulations section 1.79-1 for details.

-You provide the insurance under a common plan covering your employees and the employees of at least one other employer that is not related to you.
+Under the second exception, you do not have to meet the 10-employee rule if all the following conditions are met.

-- The insurance is restricted to, but mandatory for, all of your employees who belong to, or are represented by, an organization (such as a union) that carries on substantial activities besides obtaining insurance. - Evidence of whether an employee is insurable does not affect an employee's eligibility for insurance or the amount of insurance that employee gets.
+- You provide the insurance under a common plan covering your employees and the employees of at least one other employer who is not related to you. - The insurance is restricted to, but mandatory for, all your employees who belong to, or are represented by, an organization (such as a union) that carries on substantial activities besides obtaining insurance. - Evidence of whether an employee is insurable does not affect an employee's eligibility for insurance or the amount of insurance that employee gets.